Build an AI chatbot with custom knowledge base in <1 hour

 💥

 At Bold Tech, we specialize in building great internal tools, fast.
 We are obsessed with building apps that make your teams happier and more productive.
-In our blog, you can learn all about how to build better business software for more satisfied employees or get in contact to chat to us about what you're looking to build.
+In our blog, you can learn all about how to build better business software for more satisfied employees, or get in touch to chat to us about what you're looking to build.

 Great!
 You’ve successfully signed up.